 The average high temperature in July is around 14°C / 57°F.

-There are 5 water crossings where you should proceed with caution.
+There are several water crossings where you should proceed with caution.
 The stream isn't strong but depth and width can vary.
 Depth of half a 700c wheel and width of 5-10 m / 16-32 ft isn't unusual.
 As with all crossings the riverbed can vary - you might encounter pea size gravel to baby-head size rocks.
 If you're insecure crossing on the bike, we recommend walking over.

 As mentioned above in "What should I wear?", wearing wool socks can save the day.
 Wet feet coming from 5°C / 41°F water into 14°C / 57°F may take some time to warm up again in regular cycling socks.

+We urge you to bring the nutrition you normally use.
+That said, the aid stations will be stocked with fluids, gels and assorted food.
 But please make sure you have what you need in order to fix mechanical failures out on the course.
 Things like extra tubes, plugs, pump, hex keys, etc.

 Cell reception in the highlands is sparse.
 However, we strongly recommend, insist, that all riders carry their cellphones and keep them on at all times.
 Should something happen on course it's good to be able to ask a rider to call course staff on the next available spot.
 Also, we're riding around an active volcano, Hekla.
 In the unlikely event of the volcano erupting, authorities will issue a warning prior to the volcano going off to all cellphones in the area.
 Just remember, do not hide in groves or recesses, stay on high points because of toxic gas emitted by the volcano, which is heavier than the air we breath.